bhavjotsingh7/ota/README.md

   marked — it runs against the *inactive* slot before the symlink flips, so a slow install never affects the live app.
 - `health_check.sh` just checks the systemd unit is active by default.
-  Swap in something real once the app exposes one (HTTP health endpoint, checking `/dev/video0` and `/dev/video1` are still enumerated, etc.).

 - Rollback is fully automatic on a bad deploy, but you can also run `sudo /opt/app/ota/ota_rollback.sh` manually at any time.
 - `state.json` lives at `/opt/app/state.json` if you want to inspect or